The Essential Guide to Social Media Marketing for Insurance Agents

-Join LinkedIn groups.
+- Join LinkedIn groups.
 There are vast communities on LinkedIn that focus on different industries or interests.
 For example, the general interest group called Insurance Professionals has almost 200,000 members.
 In this group, you can gain insurance industry insights or find resources for different insurance issues.
 There are also special interest groups, such as the Insurance Underwriter’s Professional Network, which has 25,000 members.
-This group discusses relevant industry information and the market with the goal of helping members grow in their careers.
+This group discusses relevant industry information and the market with the goal of helping members learn and grow.

 Grow With Farm Bureau